How to Make Your Settlement Successful

 - Bring all important documents that you have gathered during the home-buying process, proof of homeowner’s insurance, contract.

 - Obtain a copy of the Closing Disclosure form (it replaced the HUD-1 Settlement Statement).
 This form lists all final terms of the loan you’ve selected, final closing costs, and the details of who pays and who receives money at closing.
 Your lender should send you a Closing Disclosure at least three business days before closing.
-It looks something like this.

 What to Expect at the Closing

 You and your agent should plan to attend the closing at the specified time at the settlement company’s offices.
 The sellers also will be there with their agent.
-Many closings can take more than an hour, so plan accordingly if you have to take off from work.
+Many closings can take more than an hour, so plan accordingly if you have to take time off from work.

 This is the day where the sellers will legally transfer the property to you.
 The settlement company acts as a third party overseeing the terms in the contract to ensure they are being carried out and the transfer of ownership occurs.
 They don’t represent you or the seller, but the terms of the contract.